ssehztirom/PatternsByLogLin.jl/README.md

 # PatternsByLogLin.jl

 Julia package for extracting patterns from categorical data (potentially including hidden states) by using log-linear models.
-Implementation from Harald Binder (2019).
+Implemented and designed by Harald Binder (2019).